MCLA-Cheminformatics/Kekulean/README.md

 Python

 The program is designed to run using Python 2 and is not tested for Python 3.
-It is recommended that you use at least Python 2.6 in order to support the to-be-implemented multiprocessing module.
 Python should be installed by default on Mac OSX machines but you can update your version of Python by downloading from https://www.python.org/download/.

 You can check if you Python installed and what version by typing python into the terminal.
 This will bring you into python’s interactive mode.
 You exit interactive mode by pressing Ctrl+D.